javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 ## Summary

-If `.then` (or `catch/finally`, doesn't matter) handler returns a promise, the rest of the chain waits until it settles.
+If a `.then` (or `catch/finally`, doesn't matter) handler returns a promise, the rest of the chain waits until it settles.
 When it does, its result (or error) is passed further.

 Here's a full picture: